notgiven688/jitterphysics/component/GettingStarted.md

     world.Step(1.0f / 100.0f, true);

-The first parameter is the timestep, the second one tells the engine to use internal multithreading or not.
+The first parameter is the timestep, the second one tells the engine to use internal multi-threading or not.
 In our simple one-body world the box gets affected by gravity and the position changes.
 In your 'Draw' method you are now able to draw a box with the position and orientation of the body.

 ## Complete Sample
-Here, we careate a complete physics scene, and simulated using just a few lines of code.
+Here, we create a complete physics scene, and simulated using just a few lines of code.

     private void BuildScene()